BoyHardy/dspp/README.md

-# The Lord of the Rings: Are there 'main characters'?
+# The Lord of the Rings Main Characters

 This starts as all good stories do - in the pub.